GATE registration for 2019 is now open.

-Students in 1st and 4th grades (who are not already GATE identified) at Rocklin Academy Family of Schools, will be screened for possible Gifted and Talented Education (GATE) identification each spring.
-The timing of this assessment will help us identify students and appropriately place them into GATE clusters for the upcoming school year.
+Students in 1st and 4th grades (who are not already GATE identified) at Rocklin Academy Family of Schools, will be screened for possible Gifted and Talented Education (GATE) identification annually.
+The timing of this assessment will help us identify students and appropriately place them into GATE clusters for the upcoming 2019-2020 school year.
+It is recommended that if your child participated in the GATE screening process with RAFOS last year but did not qualify that you wait one additional year before registering them for the GATE screening again.

 If your child has already been GATE identified with Rocklin Academy in the past, they do not need to be tested again.
 Each school district in CA and each state across the nation determines their own identification practices for Gifted and Talented Education services.
 In order to determine whether or not your child’s GATE status is transferable, documentation of GATE status from the previous district/state will be required.
 Please provide RAFOS with the following documents: